una/personal-goals/happy-moments/happy-moments.md

 01/16/2015
 ---
-I had a JS beakthrough today!
+I had a JS breakthrough today!
 I had started Sass Director over with a recursive object method, and holy crap it worked!
-That moment of elation when all of your hard work has paid off!
+That moment of elation when your hard work has pays off!

 01/17/2015
 ---